ampl/plugins/README.txt

-amplfunc.c contains code for user-defined functions logistic and singpow
+amplfunc.c contains code for user-defined functions logistic and signpow

 To create a dynamic library amplfunc.dll, just invoke `make`